awsdocs/amazon-rds-user-guide/doc_source/MySQL.KnownIssuesAndLimitations.md

 The `lower_case_table_names` parameter should be set as part of a custom DB parameter group before creating a DB instance\.
 You should avoid changing the `lower_case_table_names` parameter for existing database instances because doing so could cause inconsistencies with point\-in\-time recovery backups and read replica DB instances\.

-Read replicas should always use the same `lower_case_table_names` parameter value as the master DB instance\.
+Read replicas should always use the same `lower_case_table_names` parameter value as the source DB instance\.

 ### long\_query\_time<a name="MySQL.Concepts.ParameterNotes.long_query_time"></a>